 - Find Your Buddy

 It’s sometimes helpful to team up with a buddy.
-Perhaps it’s a formal “accountability” partner or simply an acquaintance or friend who is equally motivated to develop a healthy lifestyle, learn to cook or get out of debt.
+Perhaps it’s a formal “accountability” partner or merely an acquaintance or friend who is equally motivated to develop a healthy lifestyle, learn to cook or get out of debt.
 Arrange a meet-up to take a walk, create a budget, or try out new recipes.

 Allowing others in on our goals and working with them to accomplish activities will help us stop procrastinating and get things done.

-You Gotta Be Honest With Yourself To Stop Procrastinating and Get Things Done
+You Gotta Be Honest With Yourself

 Have you read this post thinking “I’m not a procrastinator?”